unrepentantgeek/Duet4OBKP/Calibration.md

 Note: when moving from one X/Y location to another, it's a good idea to move up at least 1mm to avoid dragging the nozzle!

-Hint: The web interface only has buttons for .1mm moves but you can create your own macros for "Move Up 0.05mm" and "Move Down 0.05mm" by using the following example gcode:
+Hint: By default the web interface has buttons for .1mm moves but you can change this to 0.05mm by checking the 'Half Z Movements' checkbox under the 'User Interface' tab in the system settings.
+If you'd like even more fine grained control you can create your own macros for "Move Up 0.01mm" and "Move Down 0.01mm" by using the following example gcode:

 ```
 G91             ; change to relative moves
-G1 Z0.05 F2000  ; or Z-0.05 to move down
+G1 Z0.01 F2000  ; or Z-0.01 to move down
 G90             ; restore absolute moves
 ```